-Let size(v) be the number of nodes in v's subtree.
+Let size(v) be the number of nodes in v's subtree (in the represented tree).

 Definition 1.
-An edge from vertex v is called heavy if $size(v) > \frac{1}{2}size(parent(v))$ , and otherwise it is called light.
+An edge from vertex parent(v) to v is called heavy if $size(v) > \frac{1}{2}size(parent(v))$, and otherwise it is called light.

-Furthermore, let light-depth(v) denote the number of light edges from vertex v to the root.
+Furthermore, let light-depth(v) denote the number of light edges on the root-to-vertex path to v.
 Note that light-depth(v) $\leq \lg n$ because as we go down one light edge we decrease the number of nodes in our current subtree at least a factor of 2.
-In addition, note that each node has at most one heavy edge coming out of it because there can be at most one child whose subtree contains more than half of the nodes of its parent's subtree.
+In addition, note that each node has at most one heavy edge to a child, because at most one child subtree contains more than half of the nodes of its parent's subtree.
+There are four possibilities for edges in the represented tree: they can be preferred or unpreferred and heavy or light.